Data-driven companies: four compelling case studies

 Business leaders have always struggled with deciding where to spend their advertising dollars.
 Most famously, U.S. department store magnate John Wanamaker is alleged to have said “Half the money I spend on advertising is wasted, and the trouble is I don’t know which half.”
 This is quite scary for Coke, who spends around $4 Billion a year on advertising.

-In order to avoid wasting a large percentage of such a big spend, Coca-Cola invests in a complex AI-based system that analyzes consumer trends and behaviors across the 200+ countries that they serve.
-According to a recent Harvard article, they track every time someone either mentions or uploads a picture of one of their products.
-They then serve the consumer specific ads based on what they posted, which makes the consumer far more likely to click.
+To maximize the effectiveness of their substantial budget, Coca-Cola utilizes a sophisticated AI system.
+This system analyzes consumer trends and behaviors across over 200 countries where they operate.
+According to a recent Harvard article, Coca-Cola monitors mentions or images of their products posted by consumers.
+They then tailor specific ads to these consumers based on their posts, significantly increasing the likelihood of engagement.
 Coca-Cola claims that ads targeted in this manner have a four times better likelihood of being clicked than non-targeted ads.

 Furthermore, Coca-Cola has over 108 million Facebook fans, over 3.4 million Twitter followers, and over 2.8 million Instagram followers.
-They mine the data posted from all these “fans” in order to better understand consumer trends and tastes, which they use in both advertising and product development.
+They analyze data from these “fans” to gain insights into consumer trends and preferences.
+They then leverage this data for advertising and product development.

 4. Google

 Everyone knows that Google is perhaps the best example of successful data navigation in recent history.
-They are able to scour through 50 billion web pages in order to find you exactly the subject that you are looking for within a fraction of a second.
+They can search through 50 billion web pages and pinpoint your desired subject in a fraction of a second.
 But they also apply a data-driven approach to other areas of their business, even Human Resources.

 With data collection and analysis, Google can understand their workforce, manage people more effectively, and retain productive employees.
-For example, Google’s human analytics team recently dug into performance reviews, feedback surveys and other reports in order to assess their employees’ feelings on Google’s what makes a good boss.
+For example, Google’s human analytics team recently conducted a study.
+They dug into performance reviews, feedback surveys, etc. to assess their employees’ feelings on Google’s what makes a good boss.
 The results were counterintuitive – for example, they discovered that technical expertise was the least important skill for engineering managers.

 They also have applied data science to recruiting, performance reviews, and even employee well-being.
-The decision to extend paid maternity leave from 12 weeks to 18 weeks, for example, reduced their employees’ postpartum leave rates by 50%.
+Extending paid maternity leave from 12 to 18 weeks, for example, reduced their employees’ postpartum leave rates by 50%.

 Conclusion

-These four specific examples of how Netflix, Uber, Coca-Cola, and Google have used their data to build a competitive edge should hopefully inspire you to revolutionize your own company.
+These four specific examples of how data-driven companies like Netflix, Uber, Coca-Cola, and Google have used their data to build a competitive edge should hopefully inspire you to revolutionize your own company.
+At CodeStringers, we have built up an expertise in AI, ML, and data science services in order to help our clients achieve this goal of becoming a data-driven business.